-The LCP array, known as the abbreviation of the phrase "Longest Common Prefix," constitutes a data structure, which is mostly used in combination with the suffix array.
-More specifically, the array itself contains the length of the longest common prefix of two lexicographically consecutive suffixes (Manber & Myers 1993).
-The LCP array is mainly utilized because of its critical information regarding repetitiveness in a given string and can be, therefore, considered as a very advantageous data structure for analyzing textual data in several fields such as molecular biology, natural language processing, or musicology.
-Moreover, sequence variations that may be the result of DNA replication or DNA sequence errors can also be identified (Alamro et al. 2018; Ayad et al. 2018; Manzini 2015).
-Other approaches that address the specific problem with the use of LCP array construction algorithms are considered as well in (Fischer 2011; Gog & Ohlebusch 2011; Kasai et al. 2001).
+The LCP array, known as the abbreviation of the phrase "Longest Common Prefix", constitutes a data structure, which is mostly used in combination with the suffix array.
+More specifically, the array itself contains the length of the longest common prefix of two lexicographically consecutive suffixes [30].
+The LCP array is mainly utilized because of its critical information regarding repetitiveness in a given string and can be, therefore, considered as a very advantageous data structure for analysing textual data in several fields such as molecular biology, natural language processing, or musicology.
+Moreover, sequence variations that may be the result of DNA replication or DNA sequence errors, can also be identified [1, 3, 31].
+Other approaches that address the specific problem with the use of LCP-array construction algorithms are considered as well in [14, 16, 26].

-Regarding the LCP array, there are numerous text search as well as indexing applications, where the popular ones consist of the construction of the suffix tree, and perform the efficient search of all occurrences of a search pattern in a text.
+Regarding the LCP array, there are numerous text search as well as indexing applications, where the popular ones consist of the construction of the suffix tree, as well as the efficient search of all occurrences of a search pattern in a text.